-The famous Dogman OnStar Attack occurred in Troy, Michigan back in 2006.
-A man was driving down the road when suddenly, what he described as, "great big dog that was standing up," appeared before him.
+The famous Dogman OnStar incident occurred in Troy, Michigan, back in 2006.
+A man was driving down the road when, suddenly, what he described as, "great big dog that was standing up," appeared before him.
 He instinctively swerved to miss the creature and ended up running off the road and flipping the vehicle over on its side.

-He and his passenger were not injured, and he was able to get assistance through OnStar.
-The OnStar recording of that conversation spread across the Internet like wildfire, and you can listen to it in the above video.
+He and his passenger were not hurt, and he was able to get assistance through OnStar.
+The OnStar recording of that conversation spread across the internet, and you can listen to it in the above video.